 SCF Group’s fleet meets the highest environmental standards and complies with both existing and anticipated regulations and requirements.
 The company systematically renews its fleet with the introduction of modern, energy efficient tonnage, which incorporates the latest safety technologies and features.
 All new tankers delivered to Sovcomflot have an additional class notation confirming their high environmental compatibility.
 This is another proof of Sovcomflot’s commitment to being responsible.

-The main goals of the SCF environmental protection policy are to increase environmental sustainability of the fleet and to ensure the reliable and safe provision of seaborne cargo transportation services.
+The main goals of the SCF environmental protection policy are to increase environmental sustainability of the fleet and to raise the capitalisation of the Group by ensuring the reliability and environmental safety of the services rendered.

 The Environmental Protection Policy provides for the following activities:

-SCF Group has in place an environmental management system, established in accordance with the principles, goals, and objectives set by the Environmental Protection Policy.
-This system encompasses the activity of all company personnel, from vessel crews to the senior management.
+Sovcomflot Group has in place an environmental management system, which was established in accordance with the principles, goals and objectives of the Environmental Protection Policy, and encompasses the activity of all employees of the Group, from ships’ crews to top management.

 Sovcomflot commits itself to steadily reducing its emission footprint.
 The company actively contributes to implementing the state programme of the Russian Federation to expand the use of LNG fuel within the transportation sector.
 Compared with standard marine fuels, the use of LNG allows for a dramatic reduction in the emissions of Sulphur Oxides (SOx), Nitrogen Oxide (NOx), greenhouse gas, and particulate matter.